-Napa Valley Register, May 6, 2013
+Napa Valley Register, April 27, 2014

 The seal is awarded to high school graduates who have attained a high level of proficiency in speaking, reading and writing in one or more languages in addition to English.